cmontans/gps-tracker-client/README.md

 - **Live Statistics**: View current speed, maximum speed, and average speed
 - **User Groups**: Only see and share data with users in your group
 - **WebSocket Connection**: Real-time data synchronization with other users
-- **Persistent Sessions**: Auto-reconnection with exponential backoff (up to 10 attempts)
+- **Persistent Sessions**: Auto-reconnection with exponential backoff
-- **Keep-Alive System**: Automatic 25-second ping/pong to maintain connection stability
-- **Smart Reconnection**: Exponential backoff delays (1s, 2s, 4s, 8s... up to 30s max)

 ### Map & Visualization
 - **Interactive Map**: OpenStreetMap integration via Leaflet
 - **Real-time User Positions**: See all group members on the map with directional indicators
-- **Directional Arrow Markers**: Rotating arrow icons show direction of travel based on GPS bearing
-- **Smart Movement Tracks**: Visual polylines showing user trajectories (only recorded when speed > 3.6 km/h)
+- **Movement Tracks**: Visual polylines showing user trajectories
-- **Track History**: Maintains last 50 position points per user for clean visualization
 - **Fullscreen Map Mode**: Dedicated fullscreen view for better visibility
-- **Interactive Markers**: Click any user marker to see detailed popup with speed, max speed, and timestamp
-- **Compass Directions**: 8-point compass display (N, NE, E, SE, S, SO, O, NO) in user list
+- **User Markers**: Display user names, speeds, and directions on the map

 ### User Experience
-- **Dark Mode**: Full dark mode support with automatic persistence (defaults to dark on first use)
+- **Dark Mode**: Full dark mode support with automatic persistence
 - **PWA Support**: Install as a standalone app on iOS and Android
 - **Wake Lock**: Keeps screen on during tracking (Android)
-- **Group Horn**: Alert all group members with a powerful dual-tone sound notification
+- **Group Horn**: Alert all group members with a sound notification
-- **Mobile Optimized**: Responsive design for all screen sizes with touch-friendly controls
+- **Mobile Optimized**: Responsive design for all screen sizes
-- **GPS Status Indicators**: Visual feedback for connection and GPS status with emoji indicators
+- **GPS Status Indicators**: Visual feedback for connection and GPS status
-- **Precision Speed Display**: All speeds shown with one decimal place (e.g., 45.3 km/h)
-- **GPS Accuracy Meter**: Real-time accuracy display in meters
-- **Live Coordinates**: Visible GPS coordinates with 6 decimal precision

 ## Technologies Used